The Computed Limit of Human Population

 - "per meg"

-sample.
-Each year they make new measurements then compare the ratio of
+reference sample.
+Each year they make new measurements then compare the ratio of oxygen to nitrogen

 samples would be treated identically each measurement cycle.